 Sergeant Dominic Vaca Memorial Scholarship

-Copper Mountain College Foundation is proud to offer the Sergeant Dominic Vaca Memorial Scholarship for Criminal Justice and Administration of Justice Majors at Copper Mountain College.
-Scholarship Application
+The Copper Mountain College Foundation is proud to offer the Sergeant Dominic Vaca Memorial Scholarship for Criminal Justice and Administration of Justice majors at CMC.

-Memorial donations from the community poured in when Sergeant Dominic Vaca, a 17 year veteran of the San Bernardino County Sheriff’s Department, was shot and killed following a vehicle pursuit of a motorcycle in May of this year.
+Memorial donations from the community poured in when Sergeant Dominic Vaca, a 17-year veteran of the San Bernardino County Sheriff’s Department, was shot and killed following a vehicle pursuit of a motorcycle in May 2021.

-Anyone interested in learning more about Copper Mountain College’s Criminal Justice Program can contact firstname.lastname@example.org.
+Anyone interested in learning more about Copper Mountain College’s Criminal Justice Program can contact James Brakebill.

-Donations are still being taken in memory of Sergeant Vaca at https://bit.ly/3AtnGT6.
+Donations are still being taken in memory of Sergeant Vaca here.